What Size SUP Board Is Right For You? - 2019 Update

 While shopping for a paddle board, you will want a board that provides enough flotation and stability for your skill and body weight, but paddles fast enough for a satisfying experience and suits the type of paddling you will be doing.

 - The most popular SUP boards for general use are 10-11 feet in length and between 32 and 34 inches wide.
 If stability is a high priority for you, you'll want to look for a board that is 33-34 inches wide.
 You can go wider, but you may end up with a board that is sluggish and less fun to paddle.

-- Board thickness also matters.
-6 inch thick inflatables are extremely rigid, if properly designed and constructed, and can carry more weight.
-5 inch thick inflatables are rigid enough for all but the heaviest paddlers and feel more stable due to a lower center of gravity.
+Board thickness is a key parameter.
+6-inch thick inflatables can be very rigid if properly designed and constructed and can carry a lot of weight.
+5-inch thick inflatables are rigid enough for all but the heaviest paddlers and feel more stable due to a lower center of gravity.
 For boards under 12 feet in length, we generally recommend 5-inch boards due to their more grounded feel when compared to thicker boards.
-4-inch inflatables are becoming close to extinct due to the “taco effect” (use your imagination), but can be suitable for very light riders, including kids.
+4-inch inflatables are becoming close to extinct due to the “taco effect” (use your imagination) but can be suitable for very light riders, including kids.

-- You should also be aware of the stability advantage of inflatable boards over hardboards.
-Inflatables have uniform thickness from side to side and nose to tail, making them considerably more stable than similarly sized hardboards.
+You should also be aware of the stability advantage of inflatable boards over hardboards.
+Inflatables have a uniform thickness from side to side and nose to tail, making them considerably more stable than similarly sized hardboards.
 Hardboards are sculpted to reduce weight and optimize race and surfing performance, but they provide less stability and buoyancy for the recreational paddler.
 Read our article on inflatable vs. hard paddle boards for a deeper understanding of the differences between the two main categories of SUP boards.

 Want more expert advice on choosing an inflatable SUP board?
 Check out our 2019 Inflatable Paddle Board Buying Guide.